rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 - *notation*:
   - the hat $\abst{w}$ indicates that it is an abstract value, not a concrete value.
   - $\abst{w} = \wire{i}{t}$ denotes that $\id(\abst{w}) = i$ and $\ty(\abst{w}) = t$.
-- *motivation*: rather than eagerly constructing a concrete circuit, with wires we can construct an abstract circuit which allows reasoning about the circuit structure algebraically with properads.
+- *motivation*: rather than eagerly constructing a circuit, with wires we can construct an abstract circuit which allows reasoning about the circuit structure algebraically with properads.

-\begin{definition}[Colored Properad]
+\begin{definition}[Colored Properad / Operations]
 Hereafter simply "properad".
-Naively, defines a class of gadgets.
+Naively, defines a class of gates.
 \end{definition}
 \newcommand{\Prpd}{\text{PrPd}}
 $$